-If you like to visit Vietnamese streets by the bicycle, here are some suggestions about the best places for cycling in Vietnam.
+If you like to visit Vietnamese streets by bicycle, here are some suggestions about the best places for cycling in Vietnam.

-Hanoi is one of the most-visited destinations in Vietnam where people could find bustling atmosphere of busy modern life as well as tranquil space.
+Hanoi is one of the most-visited destinations in Vietnam where people could find the bustling atmosphere of busy modern life as well as tranquil space.
 With shady streets, pretty alleys and cool poetic lakes, many tourists choose to explore Hanoi by bike.
-It is considered as an ideal transport for short tour around Hanoi capital.
+It is considered as an ideal transport for a short tour around Hanoi capital.
 The popular streets for a bike tour include Phan Dinh Phung Street, Hoang Dieu Street, Ho Chi Minh Mausoleum, West Lake, Sword Lake, Old Quarter, Kim Ma Street.
 After a tour, you could take a tea break at a small coffee shop and see everything going on in the streets.

 The beautiful beaches, imposing mountains, beautiful rivers, exotic lagoons, immense rice fields, rich farms, historic sites and peaceful villages are spectacular landscapes that you will encounter on the road from Danang to Hue.
-Whether you travel from Hue to Danang or vice versa, the trip should be taken by either bike or car to enjoy amazing scenery.
-It is fine sandy beaches with fresh ocean air and beautiful streets that make Danang become perfect place for an unforgettable bike tour.
-Many attractions are easy to explore by bike such as Non Nuoc Mountain, My Khe beach…
+Whether you travel from Hue to Danang or vice versa, the trip should be taken by either bike or car to enjoy the amazing scenery.
+It is fine sandy beaches with fresh ocean air and beautiful streets that make Danang become a perfect place for an unforgettable bike tour.
+Many attractions are easy to explore by bike such as Non-Nuoc Mountain, My Khe beach…

-Hoian is always not-to be-miss name in top perfect places for biking trip in Vietnam.
+Hoian is always not-to be-miss name in top perfect places for a biking trip in Vietnam.
 Hoian is a small city that will not take you much time to explore.
 That’s why nowhere is more suitable for bike tour than Hoian.
-It would be fantastic when wandering on bike to tiny alley decorated with so many colorful flowers or riding along shady streets from Thu Bon River to Cua Dai beach and going through vast rice fields to visit beautiful villages where live friendly residents.
+It would be fantastic when wandering on the bike to tiny alley decorated with so many colourful flowers or riding along shady streets from Thu Bon River to Cua Dai beach and going through vast rice fields to visit beautiful villages where live friendly residents.
 When the trip is done, a cup of soy milk or douhua will be a good reward for you.

 Youthful Vung Tau